 Closed loop systems circulate a liquid throughout a closed loop buried in the ground or submerged in water on your property.
 The heat is transferred between the refrigerant in the heat pump and the solution in this loop system.

-Horizontal loop systems are usually the most cost effective installation option for residential use.
+Horizontal loop systems are usually the most cost effective geothermal heating and cooling installation option for residential use.
 Generally two pipes are buried in a trench or the pipes can be looped to fit into a shorter space.